rabbah/nimbella-cli/doc/README.md

 **Warning:** All inclusions are processed _before_ the resulting YAML is parsed.
 For this reason, errors can be obscure when you violate the restrictions.

-### Multiple variable substitution
+### Dictionary substitution

-Sometimes you may have multiple parameters on individual actions or packages and a large number of parameters across the entire project, but it is wasteful to pass all parameters to all actions.
+Sometimes you may have a large number of parameters across the entire project, but it is wasteful to pass all parameters to all actions (which is what would happen if you used file substitution).
 You can use a single environment file (specified on the command line or `.env` in the project root) and dole out the appropriate parts of it on a per action basis like this.

 ```
-  parameters: ${
+  parameters: $(
     userid
     password
-  }
+  )
 ```

-This is syntactic sugar for
+Note the use of `$( )` rather than `${ }`.
+Dictionary substitution is syntactic sugar for

 ```
   parameters: